The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Tracey Emin’s Crane (signed) is estimated to be worth between £1,350 and £2,050.
-This woodcut print, created in 2015, has shown consistent value growth, with an auction history of five total sales since its initial sale in February 2016.
-Over the past five years, the hammer price has ranged from £700 in August 2020 to £1,400 in February 2022.
-The average annual growth rate of this artwork is 13%.
-This work is part of a limited edition of 50.
+The value of Tracey Emin's Crane (signed) is estimated to be worth between £1,550 and £2,300.
+This woodcut print, created in 2015, has shown consistent value growth, with an average annual growth rate of 9%.
+This work has an auction history of five total sales since its initial sale in February 2016.
+In the last 12 months, the hammer price has ranged from £700 in August 2021 to £1,400 in February 2022.
+The average return to the seller over the past five years has been £963.
+This artwork is part of a limited edition of 50.

 Meaning & Analysis